vsf-tv/TR-12-Client-and-Host-Go/client/README.md

 **Report health accurately.** If a native API call fails during configuration apply, set the channel health to DEGRADED or CRITICAL.
 The host and console display this to the operator.
 Do not silently swallow errors — an operator looking at a "healthy" device that is actually misconfigured has no way to know something is wrong.

-**Read-back must use live device state.** When reporting actual configuration back to the host, read values from the device's native API — not from a cache simply refect the desired configuration.
-Reporting desired values as actual values misleads the operator and the host.
-If the native API is unavailable, return nothing rather than stale data.
+**Read-back must use live device state.** When reporting actual configuration back to the host, read values from the device's native API — not from a cache or by echoing the desired values.
+The one exception is the `channelSettings` union branch: the desired config determines whether actual reports a profile or standard settings (you should not report a profile if standard settings were requested, and vice versa).
+But within that branch, the values must come from the device.
+For standard settings, read each key from the device API.
+For profile mode, call your device's API to confirm which profile is currently active — do not simply echo back the profile ID the host asked for.
+If the device has not yet confirmed the profile, return `("", false)` from `GetChannelProfileValue` and omit channelSettings from the actual config until it is confirmed.